ap4ashutosh/django_basic_repo/readme.md

 ## creating the virtual environment

 Here in this project I have used
 ->Python 3.11
 -> django 5
 The project gives a basic overview of using django.
 In this project I have created a blogpost application using django.
-The credit of the tutorial goes to corey schafer on youtube \

 The virtual environment creation command goes like